navpil/generics-are-hard/README.md

 Builder, generics and hierarchy is hard.
 I describe a problem in a `Problem.java`.
 I show the usual solution for the two-level hierarchy in the `NotReallyASolution.java`.
 Why it's not really a solution is described in the class.

-As you see, there is no `Solution.java`.
-It's yet to be written.
-The naive approach of simply merging it with a 'deep inheritance' Solution just did not work.
+The naive approach of simply merging it with a 'deep inheritance' Solution just did not work as shown in the `NaiveApproach.java`, though it was close.

+What we need is Curiously Recurrring Template Pattern (or, in other words `Comparable<T extends Comparable<T>>`.
+Check this out in `CuriouslyRecurringPatternSolution.java`.
+There is still one problem with this solution: I don't know what the Builder is actually parametrized with.